-The ratio has remained fairly stable year-on-year and reflects that Council has a greater reliance on grant funding as a source of revenue.
+The ratio has remained below the required threshold over the last three years and reflects that Council has a greater reliance on grant funding as a source of revenue.

 Unrestricted current ratio

 The 'unrestricted current ratio' is specific to local government and represents council's ability to meet its short-term obligations as they fall due.
 The benchmark set by OLG is greater than 1.5 times.